mpbravo/brms-jpmml-example/README.md

 The first uses version 13.0.1 while the last needs at least 14.0.1.

  * NOTE: JPMML does not support functionName="mixed"

 functionName: Could be either "classification" or "regression" depending on the target variable(s).
 If the model contains categorical and continuous targets, this attribute should be "mixed".
-In case no targets are present then it should be "clustering". <http://www.dmg.org/v4-2-1/KNN.html >
+In case no targets are present then it should be "clustering".
+See  <http://www.dmg.org/v4-2-1/KNN.html>

 System Requirements
 -------------------